llefaucheur/GRAPH_INTERPRETER/README.md

 processing.
 Go fast from prototypes validated on a computer to final tuning steps on board.

-2.  **DSP/ML Software component stores**
+2.  **Software component stores**

-For DSP/ML software experts : provide opaque interfaces to the platform memory hierarchy, and arrange the data flow is in the desired formats between software components.
+Provide opaque interfaces to the platform memory hierarchy, and arrange the data flow is in the desired formats between software components.
+Prepare the conditions where components will be delivered in hashed binary.

 3.  **Portability, scalability**